Sept 2020 (postponed to Sept 2021)

 Nordic Summer University: Summer Symposium Absences and Silences

 Circle 7 Artistic Research | Performing Heterotopia.
 Roosta, Estonia

 Fearful Futures strand.
 Barcelona, Spain

 Mona is part-time practice-based PhD candidate at the University for the Creative Arts (UCA), Farnham.
-Working within an art-textile framework, with cloth, postcolonial critique and intersectional considerations her practice crosses media boundaries between the disciplines of digital technology, photography, print and textile media and methods.
+Working within an art-textile framework, with cloth, space, postcolonial critique and intersectional considerations her practice crosses boundaries between the disciplines of photography, printmaking and textile to create installations and prints.
 Mona physically works in ‘in-between’ space to reframe research.

 Her practice includes facilitating research-led creative response in the arts, museums and education sector.
 Mona offers a broad art and design skills-base with a resourceful and thorough approach to tasks.
 This also draws from a substantive career as a design-director and creative arts teacher.

 MA Textiles, Post-Graduate School of Crafts and Design (Distinction)

 Post Graduate Higher Education Diploma (PGCert), Rhodes University, South Africa